cognitamain/cognita-docs.github.io/_posts/2024-04-11-CreateEventRegistrationInDynamicsCrm.md

 ## Description
 This functionality is useful for generating new events upon form submission in the Dynamics CRM portal.

-{% include image.html img="multi_event_form.png" style="wide" lightbox="false" alt="Alt for image" caption="multi_event_form" %}

 ## Enable and Manage Events

--For the initial implementation, consider requesting the addition of an events form on the website by <a href="https://web-support.cognita.com"> submitting a ticket</a> to the website developers.
+- For the initial implementation, consider requesting the addition of an events form on the website by <a href="https://web-support.cognita.com"> submitting a ticket</a> to the website developers.
 We can either create a new form or use an existing one (long or short) to select events.
-   {% include image.html img="enable_crm_events.png" style="wide" lightbox="false" alt="Alt for image" caption="enable_crm_events" %}
+   {% include image.html img="multi_event_form.png" style="wide" lightbox="false" alt="Alt for image" caption="multi_event_form" %}
    or Long form / Short Form with Single campus only like Asian Inquiry Websites.
    {% include image.html img="LongFormEventsSingleCampus.jpg" style="wide" lightbox="false" alt="Alt for image" caption="enable_crm_events" %}